dstreev/hadoop-cli/README.md

 `hdfs-site.xml` and `core-site.xml`.
 Therefore, the options `-k for kerberos` and `-a for auto connect` are no longer available.
 Unless specified via the `--config` option, the `hdfs-site.xml` and `core-site.xml` files in the default location of `/etc/hadoop/conf` will be used to establish all of the environment variables needed to connect.
 You can have multiple directories with various `hdfs|core-site.xml` files in them and use the `--config` option to enable connectivity to alternate hadoop environments.
+##### Removed Options
+`-a` Auto Connect.
+Use `--config` for alternate site files or nothing for the default `/etc/hadoop/conf`.
+`-k` Kerberos Option

 ##### Enhancements
-I noticed some pauses coming from inquiries into the Namenode JMX.
-Instead of requesting the entire Namenode Jmx stack, we target only the JmxBeans that we are interested in.
-This will the observed pauses and relieve the Namenode of some unnecessary work.
+I noticed some pauses coming from inquiries into the Namenode JMX for `nnstat`.
+Instead of requesting the entire Namenode Jmx stack, now we target only the JmxBeans that we're interested in.
+This will help the observed pauses and relieve the Namenode of some unnecessary work.

 #### 2.3.1-SNAPSHOT (in-progress)